• English

 The pairing QR is intentionally short-lived and one-time-use.
 That keeps the pairing flow simple without leaving a reusable open window behind.

-When should I use --local?
+When should I use --access=local?

 Use plain `npx vibelet` when you want the QR code to be remote-ready by default.
 That is the better default when you are not sure whether the phone will stay on the same local network.